annalisaiob/GCData_Assignment3/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAccXYZ
-tGravityAccXYZ
-tBodyAccJerkXYZ
-tBodyGyroXYZ
-tBodyGyroJerkXYZ
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAccXYZ
-fBodyAccJerkXYZ
-fBodyGyroXYZ
-fBodyAccMag
-fBodyAccJerkMag
-fBodyGyroMag
-fBodyGyroJerkMag

-The set of variables that were kept from these signals are:
+The set of variables that were kept from these signals are the Mean and Standard Deviation.

-Mean: Mean value
-Std: Standard deviation

 The Angle between to vectors was also kept, as it contained a Mean.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean
+-gravityMean
+-tBodyAccMean
+-tBodyAccJerkMean
+-tBodyGyroMean
+-tBodyGyroJerkMean

 The complete list of variables of each feature vector is available in 'features.txt'